Aithorape flammicornis

-Aithorape flammicornis is a moth of the Megalopygidae family.
-It was described by Schaus in 1905.
-It is found in Brazil, Trinidad, Guyana, French Guiana and Venezuela.
+Aithorape flammicornis is a moth of the family Megalopygidae.
+It was described by William Schaus in 1905.
+It is found in Brazil, Trinidad, Guyana, French Guiana, and Venezuela.

 The wingspan is about 27 mm.
 The body is white and the tarsi, mid- and fore tibiae are black and there is a dark spot on the fore coxae.
 The frons is dark brown and grey and the antennae are red.
 The wings are white, with the costa of the forewings finely black.